Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

-which are the physical density, pressure and four-velocity, which, remember, depend on the background quantities because of our choice of a gauge.
-The barred quantities depend only on $\eta$, since they are defined on the FLRW background.
-Heat fluxes, bulk viscosity and anisotropic stresses are purely perturbed quantities.\footnote{Bulk viscosity is compatible with the cosmological principle and can be contemplated also at background level.
-It plays a central role in the so-called \textbf{bulk viscous cosmology}, see \cite{Zimdahl:1996ka}.} Therefore, we have:
+The barred quantities depend only on $\eta$, since they are defined in the FLRW background.
+On the other hand, heat fluxes, bulk viscosity, and anisotropic stresses are purely perturbed quantities.
+Therefore, we have: